akrbdk/devmap/include/english/questions.md

 Finally, I sent a new announcement to the entire team about the new software, as well as a video on how to use it.

-`Results`: We completed the transfer with 4 days to spare, the team was satisfied with the new CRM, and my daily responsibilities as an programmer didn’t suffer.
+`Results`: We completed the transfer with 4 days to spare, the team was satisfied with the new CRM, and my daily responsibilities as a programmer didn’t suffer.

 ### Describe a long-term project you managed.
-How did you make sure everything was running smoothly?
+How did you make sure everything was running smoothly? [&uarr;](#Articles)

 `Situation`: When I was at Company CorpX, I was managing the web development team in charge of setting up a new website for one of our biggest clients at the time.
 With most projects, we had a process set up and we would get most sites done